IDSL-SeoulTech/XNC/README.md

 # XNC: XOR and NOT-Based Lossless Compression for Optimizing Unquantized Embedding Layers in Large Language Models
 [[Paper]](https://scholar.google.co.kr/schhp?hl=ko)

+XNC is a simple and effective lossless compression method that achieves an average compression ratio of 1.34× for the embedding layer of modern sLLMs.
+Additionally, it further compresses 4-bit quantized sLLMs by an average of 9.91%.

 ![image](https://github.com/user-attachments/assets/bb39dda5-b5c8-4192-a740-936a5417ab63)

 ## Abstart